 - 3 Top Things to See in Venice in Two Days

-Venice, the lovely world famous place is one of my favorite cities and I cannot recommend visiting Venice enough, so I hope this post inspire you to travel to Venice and explore this romantic place yourself.
+Venice, the lovely world famous place is one of my favorite cities and I cannot recommend visiting Venice enough.
+I had so much love that I revisited Venice in fall 2018 and all I can say: Venice doesn’t disappoint.

 Important Travel Information for Venice